Plan your kid’s birthday party with Netflix!

 A boo-tiful birthday party!

 The day was a huge success, and Lauren loved having all of her friends together for those few hours.
 The movie was great, the theme went over well, the glow sticks were a hit, and the kids loved decorating cookies and trick-or-treating for candy.
+As well, clean up was a breeze!
 When other than Halloween can you go trick-or-treating?
 At my daughter’s birthday party… that’s when!

 The perfect birthday party?